Chocolate Cake with Chocolate Ganache

 -

-In a large bowl whisk flour, cocoa, sugar, baking powder, baking soda, and salt until evenly combined and lump free.
+In a large bowl, whisk together the flour, cocoa powder, sugar, baking powder, baking soda, and salt.

 -